StephenDodd1/laissez-fit--client/README.md

 ## Introduction

-This site is dedicated to lazy fitness.
+:relaxed:  - You can relax, this site is dedicated to lazy fitness.
 The idea is that we live in a lazy world and if we would do things differently, we might be healthier without all the work that we generally associate with getting healthier.